CarrieKarft/To-Dev/README.md

 # Contirbuting

-If you would like to contribute fork and clone this repo, and submit a pull request.
-This project is a course requirement, so no contributions will be accepted untill after this project has been graded.
+If you would like to contribute, fork and clone this repo, and submit a pull request.
+This project is a course requirement, so no contributions will be accepted until after this project has been graded.

 # Getting Started with Create React App